ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

 will automatically perform this newtype-like elision for constructors that satisfy the following four conditions:

-1. There is no other constructor in the relevant ``data`` or ``data instance`` declaration.
-(Otherwise, pattern-matching gets tricky.)
-2. Among the constructor's fields (after unpacking, counting existentials and constraints), exactly one field has non-zero-width.
+1. Among the constructor's fields (after unpacking, counting existentials and constraints), exactly one field has non-zero-width.
 (Otherwise, no field alone has all of the relevant information.)
-3. That field's type is represented by a GC-managed pointer.
+2. That field's type is represented by a GC-managed pointer.
    (Otherwise, passing it in lieu of a constructed heap object makes no sense.)
-4. If that field is of lifted type, it must be a strict field.
+3. If that field is of lifted type, it must be a strict field.
    (Otherwise, ``undefined`` and ``WithLazyField undefined`` would need to be distinct.)
+4. Either

+   1. There is no other constructor in the relevant ``data`` or ``data instance`` declaration, or
+   2. The underlying heap object for any evaluated expression with the field's type has the same tag as the constructor.

+Condition 4 ensures that pattern-matching remains efficient.
+Condition 4(ii) is checked on a best-effort basis.

 Motivation
 ----------